stevenwang5689/stable-gen/README.md

 Afterwards, look at `src/components/computeComponents/input.js` and follow the convention in the `renderExampleDropdown()` function.

 #### 2. What is an easy way to deploy this app?
 Simply run `npm run build` to generate the `build` folder.
-Then run `serve -s build` to serve the application on port :5005.
+Then run `serve -s build` to serve the application on port :5000 by default.

 #### 3. How would I use tmux for deployment?
 Running deployment instance can be on tmux.